The Complete Guide to Singapore Company Meetings

 - Electing directors in place of retiring directors

-Special business transactions of the company require the passing of a special resolution by means of a majority of at least 75% in favor of the resolution.
+Special business transactions of the company require a majority of at least 75% to pass a special resolution.
 This resolution is for major business decisions or changes to the company.
-Due to the significance of the change, more shareholders need to approve the resolution.

-Following are a few examples of matters that require the passing of a special resolution:
+Below are a few examples of matters that require a special resolution:

 - Reduction in the share capital of the company